AdobeDocs/experience-manager-65.en/help/release-notes/new-features-latest-service-pack.md

 Smart crop for video–an optional feature available in Video Profiles– is a tool that uses the power of artificial intelligence in Adobe Sensei to automatically detect and crop the focal point in any adaptive video or progressive video that you have uploaded, regardless of size.
 See [About using smart crop in video profiles](../assets/video-profiles.md).

 ### Experience Manager Forms {#aem-forms-previous-service-packs}

+#### Show or hide CAPTCHA component in an adaptive form based on rules (6.5.8.0) {#show-hide-captcha}

+You can now validate CAPTCHA either on adaptive form submission or on user action.
+You can also add conditions to validate CAPTCHA on a user action and show or hide the CAPTCHA component in an adaptive form based on rules.

+#### Add custom CAPTCHA services (6.5.8.0) {#add-custom-captcha-services}

+[!DNL Experience Manager Forms] provides out of the box support to use Google reCAPTCHA (A separate license of Google reCAPTCHA APIs is required) as a CAPTCHA validation service.
+You can also use a custom CAPTCHA service to validate CAPTCHAs.

+#### Other enhancements (6.5.8.0) {#other-enhancements-forms-6580}

+* Improved accessibility of the [!DNL Experience Manager Forms] Date Picker component.

+* Added support to generate an Interactive Communication in PCL format using the PrintChannel API.

+* When performing a PDFG conversion, you can now enable or disable the [!DNL Experience Manager Forms] registry changes for custom bookmark generation.

 #### Performance improvements (6.5.7.0) {#performance-improvements-forms}